asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 ## Final thoughts

-While this code would most certainly be rejected on any production pull request, it was a fun example of leveraging some seldom used parts TypeScript which are quite cool, and this is just the surface!
+While this code would most certainly be rejected on any production pull request, it was a fun example of leveraging some seldom used parts [TypeScript](https://www.typescriptlang.org/) which are quite cool, *and this is just the surface*!

-The way I like to think about generators is that they are functions with state, which can pause execution and even have values passed back-in from the caller.
+The way I like to think about generators is that they are functions with state, which can pause /resume execution and even have values passed back-in from the caller.
 They are used quite heavily in libraries like `react-redux` and also have support for `async` via the `AsyncGenerator`.
 You can learn more about them here or feel free to ask me any questions!

 - [Mozilla Docs: Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)
 - [Mozilla Docs: AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator)